Much publicity has surrounded diesel vehicles recently, for example #Dieselgate.

-SCR stands for Sintered Catalytic Reduction or Selective Catalytic Reduction, a system where diesel exhaust fumes pass through a catalyst structure built in to the exhaust system to lessen pollutants.
+Sintered Catalytic Reduction (SCR)or alternatively named Selective Catalytic Reduction (SCR) is a system where diesel exhaust fumes pass through a catalyst filter structure built in to the exhaust system to lessen pollutants.

-A Diesel Exhaust Fluid (DEF) aftertreatment solution is sprayed at high pressure in to the exhaust gas stream produced from a diesel engine (exhaust gas aftertreatment), prior to exhaust gases entering a hot catalyst chamber to reduce emissions by breaking down Nitrogen Oxides (NOx) from the engine combustion process in to Nitrogen and Water.
+A urea based Diesel Exhaust Fluid (DEF) aftertreatment solution is sprayed at high pressure in to the exhaust gas stream produced from a diesel engine (exhaust gas aftertreatment), prior to exhaust gases entering a hot catalyst chamber to reduce emissions by breaking down Nitrogen Oxides (NOx) from the engine combustion process in to Nitrogen and Water.

 Exhaust aftertreatment systems are commonly fitted to vehicles fitted with medium to large diesel engines including